getludic/ludic/docs/htmx.md

-# HTMX Support
+# Using HTMX with Ludic

-[HTMX](https://htmx.org/) is a library that allows you to create web pages with dynamic behavior, like those found in single-page applications, without having to write JavaScript.
-It's built on top of HTML, CSS, and JavaScript, and it enables you to enhance server-rendered HTML by adding client-side interactivity through simple attributes in your HTML markup.

-All elements in the `ludic.html` module automatically support HTMX attributes.
-Here is an example:
+[HTMX](https://htmx.org/) is a powerful library that simplifies the creation of dynamic, interactive web pages.
+It lets you achieve the responsiveness of single-page applications without the complexity of writing extensive JavaScript code.
+HTMX works by extending standard HTML with special attributes that control how elements interact with the server.

+## HTMX Integration in Ludic

+The `ludic.html` module seamlessly supports HTMX attributes, making it easy to add dynamic functionality to your pages.
+Let's see a simple example:

 ```python
 from ludic.html import button